Gesifeta/randamuser/README.md

 # randamuser
-The app is design by using data from PUBLIC api, Randomuser.se
+The app is design by using data from PUBLIC API- Randomuser.se